pegasone/pegasone.github.io/index.md

 Notice how this indicator dropped dramatically after peaking out at the beginning of June.
 Let me rewrite this: after reaching 12000 active cases/million on 2020-05-27, the value of the indicator dropped tenfold by mid July and remained stable.
 How was this possible?
 Let's have look at the <b>Positive rate</b>.

 ![Figure 3](/img/img003.png)

+It shows that Qatar successfully controlled the transmission of the disease in its population.
+Active cases per million dropped almost in sync with the positive rate.